 It is the responsibility of the RT to ensure and encourage academic success within the designated residential community.
 RTs work to support resident students by providing academic success mentoring, an in-hall curriculum, participation in community-based activities, engaging students in campus life, connecting students to academic departments and supporting the overall mission of the Office of Residence Life.
 The RT is expected to serve as a representative of the department and to utilize proper service etiquette when addressing the needs of all residents, staff members and guests within the Montclair State University Campus Community.
 Applications are available during the spring semester for the upcoming academic year.
 Should positions become available during the year, emails will be sent out to students.

-Hall Raisers and Building Coordinators are volunteer positions.
-These leaders arrive prior to new student move-in for the fall semester to help their peers move-in to the residence halls.
-Information is sent out throughout the spring and summer to recruit students for these positions.
+Hall Raisers are volunteer positions for current students.
+These leaders arrive prior to new and returning student move-in for the fall semester to help their peers move-in to the residence halls.
+Apply to become a Hall Raiser on HawkSync today!
+Applications will be accepted until July 13th.